I wanted to talk to you about the types of ICT tools that you might use in your early childhood learning environment.

 It is important to note the quality and appropriateness of the ICT tools directly affects the quality of the role play.

-However, this doesn’t mean that you have go and buy the seemingly never-endless array of ICT tools and resources out there.
+However, this doesn’t mean that you have to go and buy the seemingly never-endless array of ICT tools and resources out there.

-True, the ICT tools needs to reflect what the children are using in their lives, however, it is more important to have range of different types of ICT tools which is valuable in its own way.
+True, the ICT tools need to reflect what the children are using in their lives, however, it is more important to have range of different types of ICT tools which is valuable in its own way.